-When it comes to side effects of HIV medications, the gastrointestinal tract—the gut—is one of the most commonly effected organ systems in the human body.
-The reason for this is simple: the gut is one of the body's first immune defenses, with the intent of allowing healthy nutrients into the body and keeping potentially harmful toxins and germs out.
-Although antiretrovirals (ARVs) are designed to fight HIV and ultimately do the body good, the gut considers these drugs to be harmful and will sometimes turn on its defense mechanisms to clear them from the body.
+When it comes to side effects of HIV medications, the gastrointestinal tract—the gut—is one of the most commonly affected organ systems in the body.
+Nausea, vomiting, and diarrhea are three ways in which the gut deals with toxins.
+These are important defense mechanisms, as they help keep dangerous germs—such as bacteria, viruses, and other bugs—as well as truly harmful chemicals out of the body.
+Although antiretrovirals (ARVs) are designed to fight HIV, the gut often considers these HIV meds to be harmful and may turn on its defense mechanisms to clear them from the body.

-HIV meds from entering the bloodstream and from doing what they need to do.
+If nausea, diarrhea, and vomiting are severe or prolonged, they can lead to serious health problems and can prevent HIV meds from entering the bloodstream and from doing what they need to do.
 You should report these symptoms to your doctor, to determine if they are a side effect of treatment or a symptom of something more serious.

 Last Revised: February 26, 2015